sostheim/lbex/README.md

 ### How It Works
 Everything should look very familiar with one obvious exception.
 There is nothing out of the ordinary here with respect to the service specification, aside from the metadata object's annotations.
 The annotations shown are primarily for illustration purposes (we'll discuss annotations in more detail next).
 The annotations shown here have the effect of defining:
-- an NGINX load balancer that accepts incoming traffic on UDP port 123
+- an NGINX load balancer that accepts incoming traffic on UDP port 321
 - distributes network traffic, round robin, to all Pods running the NTP service
 - network traffic is delivered to the worker node's UDP node port 30123
+- service port internal to the cluster is still 123

 An important consideration is that the LBEX is supplemental to any other load balancers currently in existence in the cluster.
 Significantly, this in no way affects the native Kubernetes `kube-proxy` based `iptables` load balancing.
 Less obvious may be the fact that any other load balancer defined for a service can operate in parallel with very limited restrictions.